 Date & time

 The evaluated projects were overall found to be unsuccessful in relation to safeguards, with issues raised in regard to their achievement and sustainability of outcomes.
-Mr Perdana will explain what went wrong and what can be done about it.
+Mr Perdana explained what went wrong and what can be done about it.

 Mr Ari Perdana is an evaluation specialist at the Independent Evaluation Department of the Asian Development Bank (ADB).
 Previously he worked on the Government of Indonesia’s National Team for Accelerating Poverty Reduction and for the World Bank in Indonesia.
 He was also a former economic researcher at the Centre for Strategic and International Studies in Jakarta, and a lecturer at the Department of Economics, University of Indonesia.

-Susanna Price of the ANU School of Culture, History and Language, and former lead in Resettlement Safeguards at the ADB, will also provide comments.
+Susanna Price of the ANU School of Culture, History and Language, and former lead in Resettlement Safeguards at the ADB, also provided comments.

-This seminar is co-hosted by the Development Policy Centre and the ANU Department of Pacific Affairs.
+This seminar was co-hosted by the Development Policy Centre and the ANU Department of Pacific Affairs.